Heavy (Anne-Marie song)

 "Heavy" is a song recorded by English singer Anne-Marie.
 It was released on 22 September 2017 as the third single from her debut studio album, Speak Your Mind (2018).
 A lyric video was released the same day.

 Composition

 "Heavy" is a pop song that was compared to her previous single, "Ciao Adios".
 The song contains tropical-influenced beats that are found in much of the singer's recent work.
-The song was produced by The Invisible Men, Nana Rogues, Jonathan White, Team Salut, and MNEK.
+The song was produced by The Invisible Men, Nana Rogues, Nevada, Team Salut, and MNEK.

 Critical reception

 Steph Evans of Earmilk wrote that the song "follows the punchy pop of "Ciao Adios," with this single giving more life to Anne-Marie's vocal power."